larshoeft/dfg-proposal/README.md

 ### Research Questions

-1. Does engaging in dialogic argumentation enhance conceptual understanding from refutation texts on the concept of chemical reactions?
+1. Does engaging in dialogic argumentation contribute to the consolidation conceptual understanding from refutation texts on the concept of chemical reactions?
 2. Does the conceptual stance of discussion partners in dialogic argumentation (e.g., both accurate vs. one accurate and one misconceived) influence conceptual understanding?